-Lake Baikal is the oldest and deepest lake in the world and its foundation date probably goes to more than 25 million years back in time.
+Lake Baikal is the oldest and deepest lake in the world and its foundation date probably goes to more than 25 million years back in history.
 It is wrapped in superlatives in southern Siberia and it is at a distance from north Mongolia in which Bayan Olgii lies.

 However, a little was known about this lake for along time because it was hidden behind the mountains.
 People outside the area knew the lake only after the construction of the trans-Siberian railway between the years 1896 and 1902, which encircled the lake.